Inside China's largest ghost town

 A failed utopia

-Entitled "A Failed Utopia" his stunning -- if oddly surreal -- series of images focus on the city's ambitious developments, rather than its "empty streets."
+Entitled "A Failed Utopia" his stunning -- if oddly surreal -- collection of images focus on the city's ambitious developments, rather than its "empty streets."

 "I was just keen to take my time, and walk through different districts, and almost in a catalogue way, find as many interesting structures as possible," he says of covering parts of the 355-square-kilometer (137 square mile) sprawl.